Vishruth-S/Vishruth-S/README.md

 ### Hi, I'm Vishruth S  :smiley:

-- 🔭 I’m currently working on React and ML projects
+- 🔭 I’m currently working on React and JavaScript projects
 - 🌱 I’m currently learning DSA for competitive programming
 - 👯 I’m looking to collaborate on any project based on JavaScript or Python
 - 📫 How to reach me: checkout my <a href="https://vishruth-s.github.io/Me/"> personal website </a>